Applications for Fall 2024 will be available beginning September 2023 on ScholarshipUniverse.

 The potential for academic success is a key factor in determining the recipients for the Felix E. Martin, Jr. Scholarship.
 Proven academic accomplishments, either in high school or at a community college, will weigh heavily in the selection process.
 While not a requirement for awarding scholarships, financial need may be considered to determine scholarship recipients when there are equally qualified candidates.
-All recipients must enroll in the University of Kentucky's Gatton College of Business and Economics.
+All recipients must enroll in the University of Kentucky.
 The scholarship is renewable for up to four years, providing successful academic progress is being made toward earning an undergraduate degree.

-In addition to the scholarship application, students applying for the Felix E. Martin, Jr. Scholarship Program must apply for admission with an intended major in the Gatton College of Business and Economics and have a qualifying test score and high school transcript on file with the Office of Undergraduate Admission by January 15, 2013.
+To be considered for the Felix E. Martin, Jr. Scholarship, students must apply for admission to the University of Kentucky by December 1, 2023, and have a qualifying test score and high school transcript on file with the Office of Undergraduate Admission.